test-to-com/phalcondbg/README.md

 *********************************************************************
 ```

-If not, you will receive an error, that hopefully will explai what you need to do to rebuild.
+If not, you will receive an error, that hopefully will explain what you need to do to rebuild.

 **NOTE:** It's up to you to then install the extension into you version of PHP and add the PHALCON PHP Code to your applications namespace

 ### Windows

 I have not tried to build the PHALCON PHP Code or Debug Extension in windows, but, since the extension uses ZEPHIR, it should be buildable on windows.
-(TODO) I will try to work out a batch file that is capable of building this project in windows.
+(TODO) I will try to work out a batch file that is capable of building this project in Windows, for now, it's basically linux only.